alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Do Arrests Stay on Your Record in Alaska

-Indefinitely.
-Alaska State Statutes do not specifically limit how long arrests can stay on an individual's record.
+Alaska State Statutes do not specifically limit how long arrests may stay on an individual's record.
 As a result, there is no general timeframe for an arrest to remain on an individual's record in Alaska.
 However, most criminal justice agencies follow the Alaska General Administrative Records Retention and Disposition Schedule in determining how long they maintain a record on file.
 According to the schedule, adult arrest records are retained for 10 years or longer or until the death of the subject and then destroyed.
-Meanwhile, juvenile arrest files are retained for six (6) years or until the juvenile reaches majority age (18 years) then are destroyed.
+Meanwhile, juvenile arrest files are retained for six (6) years or until the juvenile reaches majority age (18 years) and then are destroyed.

 Expunge an Arrest Record in Alaska

-• Record management purposes, including auditing
+• For record management purposes, including auditing

 • Criminal justice employment purposes